Crested geckos are primarily insectivores and are happy to dine on a wide variety of foods.

 Iceberg lettuce, for example, is not a great choice for your pet.
 It has no nutritional value, which could lead to vitamin and mineral deficiencies.

-But there are also lettuce varieties that contain toxic alkaloids that can kill crested geckos.
+But lettuce varieties also contain toxic alkaloids that can kill crested geckos.

 So, you should avoid feeding your pet with the following lettuce varieties: